 It is important to note that requests to Barnes-Jewish Hospital, St. Louis Children’s Hospital and Washington University must be made separately.
 Any requests or complaints to one provider will not be deemed to be filed with any of the other providers covered by or addressed in this Joint Notice.

 For questions, concerns, requests or complaints concerning Washington University or its providers, you may contact the Privacy Officer at the telephone number or address listed below.
-To look at or obtain a copy or your health information from a Washington University physician or provider, you may contact the Washington University Health Information Release Service at 314.935.0453.
+To look at or obtain a copy of your health information from a Washington University physician or provider, you may contact the Washington University Health Information Release Service at 314.273.0453.